-Temperature, pH, suspended solids, O&G, BOD, carbonaceous filtered BOD and total chlorine were within limits prescribed by consent conditions (3907) in all ten samples.
+Temperature, pH, O&G, BOD, carbonaceous filtered BOD and total chlorine were within limits prescribed by consent conditions (3907) during the 2014-2015 monitoring period.
+The concentration of suspended solids exceeded the consent limit on five of the ten sampling occasions resulting in a breach of consent (see Section 2.3).